Know the Difference Between a Porch, Balcony, Veranda, Patio, and Deck

 Safety

-Due to their elevation, balconies come equipped with railings or balustrades.
+Due to their elevation, balconies come equipped with metal railings or glass balustrades.

 Usage